26.7 billion years: what if the Universe was twice as old as expected

 Gupta’s model also challenges the traditional interpretation of the “cosmological constant”, which represents thedark energy causing the accelerating expansion of the universe.
 It proposes instead a modified constant which accounts for the evolution of the coupling constants.

-This adjustment of the cosmological model could help solve the puzzle of the small sizes of galaxies observed in the early universe, which would allow obtaining more precise observations and better understanding of cosmic evolution.
+This adjustment of the cosmological model might help solve the puzzle of the small sizes of galaxies observed in the early universe, which would allow obtaining more precise observations and better understanding of cosmic evolution.

 Although Gupta’s model departs radically from the prevailing cosmological framework, it presents compelling arguments that warrant closer examination.